Fertility-Sparing Surgery After a Gynecologic Cancer Diagnosis

 While surgical oncologists will work with patients to preserve their ability to have children when possible, fertility-sparing surgeries may not always be an option for women of childbearing age.

-In the case of ovarian cancer, the good news is that young patients with the disease are more likely to have borderline ovarian tumors, Chu noted, putting them in a more favorable position for fertility-sparing surgery.
-And after a woman has recovered from ovarian cancer surgery and has completed her treatment, her chances of conceiving naturally are likely very good.
+In the case of ovarian cancer, the good news is that young patients with the disease are more likely to have borderline ovarian tumors.
+That puts them in a more favorable position for fertility-sparing surgery.
+And after a patient has recovered from ovarian cancer surgery and has completed treatment, the chances of conceiving naturally are likely very good.

 Request an appointment with one of the gynecologic oncologists at Fox Chase or call 888-369-2427.